fmcgeough/demo_telemetry/README.md

 repo if you want to add to what is demonstrated (or fix some problem).

 - See the blog post [Ecto Telemetry](https://fmcgeough.github.io/blog/2024/ecto-telemetry/) for more information.
-- See the Elixir module [Instrumenter](./lib/demo_telemetry/metrics/instrumenter.ex) for how telemetry events are handled.
+- See the Elixir module [Instrumenter](./lib/demo_telemetry/metrics/instrumenter.ex) in this library for how telemetry events are handled.

 ## How and When are Telemetry Events Generated in Ecto?